 Infiltration/Inflow (I/I) is extraneous water that enters the sanitary sewer system.
 Inflow is water that is intentionally and illegally put into the collection system by sump pump connections, roof drains or foundation drains.
 Infiltration is water that enters through cracks or leaky joints.
 An important ongoing task is to locate and remove these sources of I/I. Excessive I/I can overload the sewer system, cause basement flooding and overload the recovery facilities, which occurred during the 100-year storm events in October 2014 and May 2015.
 The quantity of wastewater inside of the collection system was five times the normal rate during those storms.
 The City is working on developing additional programs to mitigate I/I sources.

 Capital Improvement Projects (CIP)

-Large infrastructure upgrades to the Wastewater Treatment Plants or Collection System are detailed in the Capital Improvement Program.
+Large infrastructure upgrades to the Water Resource Recovery Facilities or Collection System are detailed in the Capital Improvement Program.
 These CIP projects are reviewed and approved by the Lincoln City Council.
-That document outlines expected expenditures for infrastructure to increase treatment capacities and install new sanitary sewer trunk lines to match the expected growth of the City as outlined in the Comprehensive Plan.
+That document outlines expected expenditures for infrastructure to increase recovery capacities and install new sanitary sewer trunk lines to match the expected growth of the City as outlined in the Comprehensive Plan.